 Anne O’Brien is Professor of History in the School of Humanities and Languages at the University of New South Wales.
 She is the author of Philanthropy and Settler Colonialism, God’s Willing Workers: Women and Religion in Australia and Poverty’s Prison: The Poor in New South Wales, 1880-1918.
 With Dr Heather Holst she is currently working on an ARC funded research project on the history of homelessness in Australia.

 Sheilagh Ilona O’Brien

-Sheilagh Ilona O’Brien is a doctoral candidate at The University of Queensland.
-Her Ph.D. thesis investigates witchcraft and diabolism in early modern England.
+Dr Sheilagh Ilona O’Brien was recently awarded her Doctorate in early modern history at The University of Queensland.
+Her Ph.D. thesis investigated witchcraft and diabolism in early modern England.
 Prior to her doctoral studies she completed a Masters in International Studies (Peace & Conflict Resolution), with a thesis on the failure of international responses to the Rwandan genocide.
 Sheilagh holds a Bachelor of Arts (History, Hons I) with an honours thesis on the religious and cultural underpinnings of Afrikaner nationalism in the early twentieth century.

 Follow Sheilagh on Twitter @SheilaghIlona.

 Professor Fiona Paisley is a historian at Griffith University in Brisbane.
 Her current research includes an investigation of Australia in mid-twentieth anti-slavery debates; and middle-class Australia and internationalism at home during the interwar years.
 Fiona is the editor of a forthcoming special edition of History Compass which focuses on anti-slavery and Australia.